 Saildrones are wind-powered oceanographic autonomous devices travelling over long distances (Mordy et al., 2017).
 During summer 2019, two Saildrones (Saildrones 1036 and 1037, hereafter S1036 and S1037) were deployed in the Arctic Ocean as part of the National Oceanographic Partnership Program (NOPP) - Multi Sensor Improved SST (MISST) project.
+Figure 1 illustrates their trajectory from June to September.
 Saildrones are equipped with two Conductivity-Temperature-Depth (CTD) sensors: a SBE37 sensor at 60-cm depth and a RBR sensor at 53-cm depth.
-Each sensor measures salinity averaged over a minute (with 12-second duration measurements sampled at 1Hz).
+Each sensor measures salinity averaged over a minute (with 12-second duration of 1Hz-sampled measurements).
 A systematic bias of 0.17 pss is recorded between the salinities measured by the SBE37 and the RBR.
 Due to an unexplained large decrease in salinity on the SBE37 sensor, we choose to use the RBR salinity for comparisons with satellite SSS estimates, similarly to Vazquez-Cuervo et al. (2021).